-There are two common types of kale: curly kale and lacinato or dinosaur kale, which has a dark green, flat leaf.
+There are two common types of kale: curly kale and lacinato, or dinosaur, kale.
+Lacinato kale has has a dark green, flat leaf.
 Curly kale leaves are a bit more tender.
 Lacinato leaves tend to be tougher.
 I tend to prefer curly kale for salad, but either will do.

 No matter which kale you choose, make sure to slice it into thin strips.
 If using lacinato kale, slice the kale into narrow strips, then massage it with your hands, scrunching the leaves up tightly to loosen the fibers and soften the texture a little.

 Unlike most salads, which should be dressed immediately before serving, kale salad will not wilt terribly quickly.
-You can add the vinaigrette up to 30 minutes before serving, and note: You may not need to use it all.
+You can add the vinaigrette up to 30 minutes before serving, and note: You may not need to use all the vinaigrette.